bUnit-dev/bUnit/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+**NOTE:** _Remove any parts of the template you do not need and replace the default text in each section with your own._

-**Describe the bug**
+**Describe the bug or question**
-A clear and concise description of what the bug is.
+A clear and concise description of what the bug or question is.

 **Example:**
 Testing this component: